- Select Your Region

 Store audit logs and optional recordings for every session.

-Lock out users after a predetermined number of failed login attempts.
+Lock out users after a predetermined number of failed login attempts, foiling potential hackers from accessing your environments.